Consumer medicine information

 Use in the elderly.

-Fluad is approved for active immunization against influenza in the elderly (see Section 4.1 Therapeutic Indications).
-Also see Section 5 Pharmacological Properties.
+Fluad is approved for active immunisation against influenza in persons 50 years of age and older.
+See Section 4.1 Therapeutic Indications; Section 5 Pharmacological Properties.

 Paediatric use.